-The OLS estimates that the constitutional amendment would result in an annual increase in State expenditures associated with the provision of property tax deductions to veterans who did not serve during a time of war or other emergency.
+The OLS estimates that the bill would result in an annual increase in State expenditures associated with the provision of property tax deductions to veterans who did not serve during a time of war or other emergency.
 This increase in State expenditures in TY 2020 is estimated to be \$13.6 million.
-The constitutional amendment also expands eligibility for the disabled veterans' property tax exemption to include totally disabled peacetime veterans.
-Using information from the United States Department of Veterans Affairs and the State Department of the Treasury for 2018, the constitutional amendment will redistribute approximately \$38 million of the State-wide property tax levy to non-exempt taxpayers.
+The bill also expands eligibility for the disabled veterans' property tax exemption to include totally disabled peacetime veterans.
+Using information from the United States Department of Veterans Affairs and the State Department of the Treasury for 2018, the bill will redistribute approximately \$38 million of the State-wide property tax levy to non-exempt taxpayers.